 The Lathyrus genus contains both annuals and perennials.
 This section of Gardener's HQ is dedicated to the annual.
 See this page of the site for information on how to grow perennial Lathyrus varieties.

-These climbing plants can reach from 60 cm to 3 m in height, and carry fragrant butterfly like flowers in many shades.
+These climbing plants can reach from 60 cm to 3 m (2 to 10 feet) in height, and carry fragrant butterfly like flowers in many shades.